13 FAQs About Entering Car Shows

 As a spectator, you probably didn’t give a lot of thought to how the classic cars in each show you attended ended up there.
 Now that you’re an owner, you need to be aware of the fact that registration is required to participate in most car shows.

-Pre Registration is always a good idea even when day-of registration is allowed because space may be at a premium.
+It’s always a good idea to pre-register because space may be at a premium.
 Of course, registering your vehicle isn’t a guarantee you’ll be showing it.
-If registration applications will be juried, your vehicle may not make the cut.
+If applications will be juried, your vehicle may not make the cut.

 Rules regarding when and how to register will vary from show to show and guidelines are typically posted online.
 If they’re not, reach out to the show organizers for more information.